joshlafronz32/Projects/README.md

 - Setting The Table: Examining the difference in a batter's approach (and productivity?) when the bases are empty and when there are runners in scoring position.
 - The Two Sides of Nick Anderson: Unpacking the career trajectory of Magic forward Nick Anderson.
 - O'Neal v.
 The Hack-a-Shaq: Adding more context to Shaq's free throw woes and evaluating his claim that he made them in clutch situations.
+- Updating the 40-20 Rule: Taking an extended look at the profiles of NBA champions through the lens of Coach Phil Jackson's 40-20 Rule.